denysdovhan/cv/README.md

 Member of i18n working group, _2016 — current time_

-Translation and support of Ukrainian translation of Node.js' docs and website.
+Translation and support of Ukrainian translation of Node.js' documentation and website.

 * [Node.js](https://nodejs.org/uk/)

 ### Volunteering for [NodeSchool][nodeschool]

-Founder of Chernivtsi chapter, _2015 — current time_
+Founder of Chernivtsi chapter, co-founder of Lviv chapter _2015 — current time_

 Translating of workshoppers ([learnyounode] and [javascripting]) on Ukrainian and creating my own ([learnyoubash] and [how-to-markdown]).
 Hosting of events.